Creatine Product

 The formula is simple: 5 g of creatine monohydrate per serving, listed as one rounded teaspoon, with no other ingredients.
 The public product listing describes it as unflavored micronized powder and suggests adding it to a protein shake or flavored beverage.

 The key point is that this is still creatine monohydrate.
 “Micronized” describes particle size, not a separate ingredient class with its own stronger evidence base.
-If you are comparing forms rather than brands, our guide to creatine monohydrate vs HCL is the better next read.
+If you are comparing forms rather than brands, our guide to creatine monohydrate vs HCL and the Creatine Form Decision Matrix are better next reads.

 Studied dose vs label reality